Key takeaways

 • Most cybercrime today is perpetrated by organized crime rings and nation states.

-• Online scams such as phishing, account takeovers and “pig butchering” are a few examples of how cyber thieves work to drain their victims’ financial accounts.
+• Online scams such as ransomware, phishing, account takeovers and “pig butchering” are a few examples of how cyber thieves work to drain their victims’ financial accounts.

 • There are ways to keep your finances safe, including never accessing your accounts on public Wi-Fi, ensuring links are legitimate before clicking on them, and using multifactor authentication.